-- Consider blue chip companies.
-This is good strategy for people new to the share market, as blue-chip often have more stable returns, are less volatile and often pay dividends.
+Consider blue-chip companies.
+This is a good strategy for people new to the share market, as blue-chip often have more stable returns, are less volatile and often pay dividends.

 Share trading glossary – learn the key share trading terms and what they mean

 Bear market: This term refers to when prices on the market are falling, and further falls are expected to occur.

 Blue-chip stock: A blue-chip stock is a large company with a steady history of turning a profit.

 Brokerage fee: This is the fee you must pay to a share trading platform when you use the platform to buy or sell shares.

 Bull market: Opposite to a bear market.
 This term applies when share market prices are rising and expected to continue to rise.

 Contract note: This confirms a buy or sell transaction and includes details such as the type of share, the price paid and the quantity traded

 Dividend: Companies can distribute their profits or earnings to shareholders in the form of dividends.
 A dividend is calculated as a number of cents for each share you own.